Plate Boundaries

 This sudden jerking only lasts a few seconds,

-but brings devastation in a built
+but brings devastation in a built-up

 a powerful tremor in 1991.